StarTalk Radio - Einstein’s Genius with Ron Howard

 I did not know that.

-I met John Archibald Wheeler,
+I'm the John Archibald Wheeler,

 a big relativist of the middle.

-I, of course, know your wife.
+That's amazing, I of course know your wife.

 Yeah.

-She's lovely.
+It's lovely.

-And she got her PhD in mathematical physics.
+Yeah, and she got her PhD in

-So I noticed her first in that class.
-That's what I first yeah.
+Mathematical Physics.
+Amazing.
+And so yeah.
 That's thanks to Einstein also.
 So I noticed her first in that class.

-I don't know how many people remember
+I don't know how many people remember or know

-or know that Ron Howard directed the movie A Beautiful Mind.
+that Ron Howard directed the movie A Beautiful Mind.

 Oh, right.

-Which was about John Nash, the economist.
+Which is about John Nash, the economist.

 Yeah, after the book.

-But he got his Nobel Prize in economics for his work.
+Mathematical, but he got his Nobel Prize

+work.
 So I asked Ron Howard about that.
+Check it out.

-what those eureka moments were like.
+With beautiful mind, I wanted to understand what those eureka moments were like.
+I went

-talking to people who knew Nash.
+to university to university talking to people who knew Nash.
+Do you know Simon Chappelle?

 Does that name ring a bell?
+No, no.

-And a very colorful Hungarian professor.
+Mathematician at NYU knew Nash a bit, and a very colorful Hungarian professor.

 And he was able to explain it in very similar terms.

-He said, all right, look,
+He said, all right, look, here's the way I would describe Don Nash,

-I would describe Don Nash and people of that sort of ilk.
+and people who love that sort of ilk.

-He said, if you say that scientists, elite scientists,
+He said, if you say that scientists,

-are sort of on the boundary of what's known and unknown,
+elite scientists are sort of on the boundary of what's known and unknown,

-and we have the light and the dark,
+and we have the light and the dark.

-so you sort of say they're those people
+So you sort of say there are those people who are pushing the boundaries.

-That's, you know, those are those elite scientists.
+Those are those elite scientists.

-He said, there are three types.
+He said there are three types.

-And the people on the very front, all they want to do is push the light out a little
+And the people on the very front, all they want to do is

-further, take what they've got.
+push the light out a little further, take what they've got.

-That discovery that it exists, that there's more that exists is kind of enough for them.
+That discovery that it exists, that there's more that exists,

 They don't care about application.

-says, oh, wow, I know what to do with this, turns it into something.
+oh, wow, I know what to do with this,

 And then he said, there's a third type,